vorner/rust-presentations/101_for_cpp.md

 # About me

-* Senior software engineer in Avast
+* Senior software engineer II in Avast
 * Using both C++ and Rust
   - Professionally and for fun
 * Rust is currently favourite language